alanyuan08/Chess-App/README.md

 - **Training Process:** The model is trained using 25 Epoch, with 1000 Steps and 4096 FEN training values in each step.

-  The model applies a Sigmoid (with the SF_CONSTANT = 0.0075) to the score output as a win percentage - 1.0 (win), 0.5 (draw), and 0.0 (loss) and uses a Mean-Squared Error Function using an Adam Optimizer with an initial learning rate of 0.001.
+  The model applies a Sigmoid (with the SF-CONSTANT = 0.0075) to the score output as a win percentage - 1.0 (win), 0.5 (draw), and 0.0 (loss) and uses a Mean-Squared Error Function using an Adam Optimizer with an initial learning rate of 0.001.

 ## 5. Playing Level